Z6BQw2/in-register-wmma-poc/README.md

-test_power is straight forward, and will give you the power consumption at multiple instants.
-The average value was used for our results.
-Simply replace the line regarding the GPU's architecture with the correct one and run it.
+Replace test.sh's architecture with your GPU's, and run it.
+Parse the output files or use bash to find the relevant sections and extract the relevant data.

-test
+test_power.sh can be run as is and will give you the power consumption at multiple instants, which you can then average out.